11 NEW Jobs added to the PPC Hero Job Board

 Diving into the world of PPC Advertising can be intimidating.
-As PPC Hero bloggers we know this and have put together a helpful, “Beginners Guide to Setting Up an Adwords Account.”
+As PPC Hero bloggers we know this and have put together a helpful, “Beginners Guide to Setting Up a Google Ads Account.”
 The Google platform is typically the first engine we recommend testing when new to PPC advertising.

 The guide is designed to not only walk you through set up, but ensure you have the necessary assets in place to run successful campaigns.
 Once your credentials are established the contents cover account set up, campaign structures and settings, payment options, and tracking.
 Beyond the basic set up we review keyword research and creative tips and tricks.

-As mentioned above there are a few key elements you will need to consider in order to be successful on the Adwords platform.
+As mentioned above there are a few key elements you will need to consider in order to be successful on the Google Ads platform.
 Review the checklist below to ensure you have thought through these key elements.

-In order to sign up to advertise on AdWords you will need to create a Google Account.
-Then simply head over to adwords.google.com and sign in.
-Once signed in you will arrive at the Adwords welcome screen.
-This interface gives us a few key items to consider as we prepare to launch our first campaign.
+In order to sign up to advertise on Google Ads you will need to create a Google Account.
+Then simply head over to ads.google.com and sign in.
+Once signed in you will be prompted with the question of “What’s your main advertising goal?”
+For the sake of this article and setting up a Google Ads account, select “Switch to Expert Mode” at the bottom.

-Prior to clicking “Create my first campaign” there will be some legwork required in order to avoid having to back track in the set up process.
+Prior to creating your first campaign, there will be some legwork required in order to avoid having to backtrack in the setup process.
 The first two areas recommended to tackle are keyword selection followed by the account structure.

 Keyword research is the foundation of a pay-per-click campaign.